-- 1. Shorts/skirts/dresses; no more than three inches above the kneecap while standing, may be worn.
+- 1. Shorts/skirts/dresses; no more than four inches above the kneecap while standing, may be worn.
 No cut-offs or biking shorts.
-Students who do not adhere to this policy may lose the privilege of wearing shorts. - No holes in jeans/pants/shorts above the three inch length for shorts; no clothing exposing midriff or chest area will be allowed.
+Students who do not adhere to this policy may lose the privilege of wearing shorts. - No holes in jeans/pants/shorts above the four inch length for shorts; no clothing exposing midriff or chest area will be allowed.
 Tops must cover the shoulder with a minimum of two inch strap.
 No spaghetti straps allowed. - 3.
 Shirts and Proper Wear ....The following applies to male and female students:

-Males - Pants and shorts with loops are required to be worn with a belt to ensure that pants and shorts are worn at the waist.
-ALL students must wear pants and shorts at the waist.
+Males - ALL students must wear pants and shorts at the waist.
 Pants and shorts must be buttoned/zipped and worn properly.
 Overall galluses must be fastened and sides of overalls must be buttoned.

-Females - Shirts/Blouses that extend past the pockets must be tucked.
-V-Neck Blouses require an undershirt.
+Females - V-Neck Blouses require an undershirt.
 No slumber shirts or sleep shirts are allowed.
 ALL students must wear pants/shorts/skorts/skirts at the waist.
 Pants/shorts/skorts/skirts must be buttoned/zipped and worn properly.
 Overall galluses must be fastened and sides of overalls must be buttoned.

-- 4. Leggings, jeggings, and other tight clothing must be covered with shorts/skirts/skorts that cover the attire within three inches above the knee.
+- 4. Leggings, jeggings, and other tight clothing must be covered with shorts/skirts/skorts that cover the attire within four inches above the knee.
 PE attire may be worn in PE class only. - 5.
-No hats, head wraps/rags, or bandanas may be worn. - 6.
-No sunglasses, unless prescribed by a physician, are to be worn inside school buildings and/or classrooms.
+No hats, head wraps/rags, or bandanas may be worn.

-- 7. No article of clothing may be worn that displays profane, offensive, or crude language or symbols. - 8.
+- 6. No sunglasses, unless prescribed by a physician, are to be worn inside school buildings and/or classrooms. - 7.
+No article of clothing may be worn that displays profane, offensive, or crude language or symbols. - 8.
 Students with facial hair must keep it trimmed neatly.
 Any exceptions to the standards must have prior approval of the principal - 9.
 Shoes must be worn for safety and health purposes. - 10.
 The principal must approve all school-related uniforms.
 Uniforms that do not adhere to the aforementioned standards shall not be worn during the school day. - 11.
-Only small ear-buds are allowed on campus and they are restricted to the classroom per teacher request.
-No beats or oversized ear phones are allowed.
+No earbuds, beats, or oversized ear phones are allowed.